-Effective January 1, 2023: The SLA maximum leave cap is being reduced from 120 to 90 days, and service members will have two fiscal years to use the excess leave above 60 days.
-The end of fiscal year 2023 (September 30, 2023) is the first point at which the 90 days will apply.
-Service members who had a current SLA balance over 60 days will fall into one of two categories, which is determined by their overall SLA leave balance as of December 31, 2022.
+Effective January 1, 2023: The SLA maximum leave CAP was reduced from 120 to 90 days, and Service members have two fiscal years (vice three) to use the excess leave above 60 days.
+The end of fiscal year 2023 (September 30, 2023) was the first point at which the 90 days applied.
+Service members who had a current SLA balance over 60 days fell into one of two categories, which was determined by their overall SLA leave balance as of December 31, 2022.
+Currently, Service members who have SLA leave balance at 90.5 days and have their SLA expiration date between FY25 to FY26 will have their leave restored to the original balance.

-- Will have a new SLA cap of 90 days applied to their SLA leave balances in FY23
+- Will have a new SLA cap of 90 days applied to their SLA leave balances in FY25

 - Normal 120 day cap applies